CEOP: Child Exploitation and Online Protection Command

 A gentle reminder that our school P.E. kit is a plain white t-shirt, black shorts, jogging bottoms or leggings and black pumps or trainers for outdoor sports, without visible branding.

-Please ensure children bring their P.E. kit in their bag to get changed into in school.
+Please ensure children wear their P.E. kit before coming into school.

 Water bottles and snacks